Llandudno Athletic F.C.

 Llandudno Athletic F.C. was a Welsh football club based in Llandudno, Conwy County Borough.
 The team last played in the Vale of Clwyd and Conwy Football League Premier Division, at tier 5 of the Welsh football league system.

 In the club's first season, they lost 25–0 in a match against Llandudno United.

-The club have competed in the Welsh Cup, most recently in the 2019–20 season, losing 4–1 to Bangor 1876.
+The team competed in the 2019–20 Welsh Cup, losing 4–1 to Bangor 1876 in the first qualifying round.